 Follow the below steps to create a feed type.

 - Navigate to Feeds overview page (/admin/structure/feeds).
-You can see all the feeds listed in this page.I have already created 2 feeds.
+You can see all the Drupal feeds listed on this page.I have already created 2 feeds.
 Here I am going to be using News feeds.
 You can create your own feed type by clicking on Add feed type.

-- When editing feed type or adding new feed type, we will see the below options.
+- When editing the feed type or adding a new feed type, we will see the below options.

 Import period (shown in the below settings tab) helps you choose how often the import should run.
 This will be done through a cron job.
 If you select Off then the import will be done manually.